areklaw2/iron-boy/README.md

 ## Motivation

 I started this project as a way to work on a both fun and challenging project.
 I had always had a love for video games and wanted to understand how video game consoles and by extension how computers worked on a deeper level.
 This project was not only fun but it served as my gateway into computer architecture and low level systems.
-See this [write up](docs/what-i-learned.md) for more details on what I learned throughout this project.

 ## Demo